Saul og David: Act 2

 Abner interrupts David, who is singing for Saul, and announces the challenge of the Philistine champion Goliath.
-Saul promises Michal's hand to whoever can defeat Goliath.
+Saul promises Michal's hand to whomever can defeat Goliath.
 David undertakes the challenge and succeeds.
 Saul immediately becomes jealous of the adulation David receives, and David flees to escape the king's anger.

 Act 3

 David and Abishai come upon Saul's camp when all are asleep.
 David takes Saul's spear and water container to show he has been by the king but has not harmed him.
 He shouts from the hilltop to arouse the camp and pleads for reconciliation, but this is forestalled by the arrival of Samuel, who before dying anoints David the new king of Israel.
 Saul's jealousy flares again, and David flees with Michal.

 Act 4

 Saul and Abner prevail upon the Witch of Endor to raise Samuel's spirit from the dead.
 Saul beseeches Samuel for help against the Philistines, but Samuel declares that God has abandoned Saul, that Saul and all his sons will die before the day is out.
 Battle ensues, and Jonathan is mortally wounded.
 Saul despairs and falls on his sword.
 The people acclaim David as their new king, but David is heart-broken by the deaths of Saul and Jonathan.